Westminster Synagogue

-The Westminster Synagogue is a non-affiliated Jewish Reform synagogue and congregation near Hyde Park, London.
-It is located in Kent House, a restored Victorian town house in Knightsbridge.
+The Westminster Synagogue is an independent Progressive Jewish congregation and synagogue, located near Hyde Park, in Central London, England, in the United Kingdom.
+The synagogue is located in Kent House, a restored Victorian town house in Knightsbridge.
 The building, which dates from the late 1800s, also houses the Czech Memorial Scrolls Centre.

 History

 The congregation was founded in 1957 by Rabbi Harold Reinhart, who resigned from his position as Senior Minister of the West London Synagogue and, accompanied by 80 former members of that synagogue, established the New London Jewish Congregation.
 Shortly afterwards it was renamed Westminster Synagogue.

-The congregation's earliest services were held at Caxton Hall, Westminster, from whose location the Synagogue derives its name.
+The congregation's earliest services were held at Caxton Hall, Westminster, from whose location the synagogue derives its name.
 In 1960 the congregation acquired Kent House opposite Hyde Park in Knightsbridge.
 Kent House was built in 1872–4 for Louisa Baring, Lady Ashburton.
 In 1909, Sir Saxton Noble acquired the house: in 1959, his son sold the building, before it was acquired by the synagogue congregation.
-The building provided room for a synagogue, accommodation for congregational activities and a flat for the rabbi.
+The building provided room for a synagogue, accommodation for congregational activities, and a flat for the rabbi.

 Westminster Synagogue has, in religious terms, remained largely in tune with the Reform movement in Britain.
-Although not affiliated to the Movement for Reform Judaism, Westminster Synagogue is served by the Movement's Bet Din and has links with the West London Synagogue's burial facilities.
-The congregation does not have a system of seat rentals and aims to give equality to all members.
-Women play a full part in congregational life.
+Although not affiliated to the Movement for Reform Judaism, Westminster Synagogue is served by the Movement's Beit Din and has links with the West London Synagogue's burial facilities as well as strong links with Liberal Judaism.
+The congregation aims to give equality to all members, regardless of age, gender, sexuality or ethnicity.

-Rabbi Reinhart died in 1969 and was succeeded by Rabbi Chaim Stern.
-Rabbi Stern's tenure was brief and he was succeeded by Rabbi Albert Friedlander in 1971.
-Rabbi Friedlander, who retired in 1997, combined his ministry for some years with his post as Director of Rabbinical Studies at the Leo Baeck College.

-Rabbi Thomas Salamon succeeded Rabbi Friedlander in 1997.
-He had previously served as Associate Rabbi at West London Synagogue (1972–1975).
-In 2014, Rabbi Salamon was awarded a doctorate from the University of Budapest in 2014.
-Rabbi Salamon was succeeded, in 2017, by Rabbi Benji Stanley.
+Clergy

+The following individuals have served as rabbi of the congregation:

+The community today

+Westminster Synagogue is a warm and welcoming independent community, which allows its members to practise Judaism in their own way without criticism or judgment.
+Their members are culturally diverse and come from many countries.
+Whilst they may have come from a variety of Jewish backgrounds, in Westminster Synagogue they enjoy a Jewish life that combines traditional roots and a progressive approach.

+A key feature of Westminster Synagogue is its founding principles.
+Their clarity and passion guided the synagogue’s rabbis – Harold Reinhart, Albert Friedlander, Thomas Salamon and Benji Stanley– throughout their ministries and serve to inspire Rabbi Kamila Kopřivová in her spiritual leadership of the community.